-Ontario Town Square is designed to be a flexible space capable of holding a number of different events and activities throughout the year, while creating a unique retreat for the downtown shopper, worker, and adjacent residences.
+Located within one square block of downtown that is bounded by Euclid Avenue to the west, Lemon Avenue to east, C Street to north and B Street on the South.
+Ontario Town Square was designed to be a flexible space capable of holding a number of different events and activities throughout the year, while creating a unique retreat for the downtown shopper, worker, and adjacent residences.
 The 1.77 acre park features a “pedestrian promenade,” “open air amphitheater,” “palm court,” “children’s play garden,” and future restaurant patio spaces and related uses.

 Ontario Town Square is organized on a diagonal view corridor and pedestrian promenade that extends from the southwest corner of the site at Euclid Avenue on an axis to Lemon Avenue at the northeast corner of the park, providing a view window of the Ovitt Family Community Library.
 The entry into the park promenade, at both the southwest and northeast is flanked on each side by 8 foot high monuments that create an entry portal into the park.
 The monuments feature a brick veneer exterior with a low pitched hipped comp shingle roof with wood knee brackets below the eves The center areas of the monuments are used for signage and branding of the park.

-In May 2013, the City received State Urban Greening Projects Grant (Proposition 84) in the amount $998,000 for the park.
+In May 2013, the City of Ontario received a State Urban Greening Projects Grant (Proposition 84) in the amount $998,000 for the park.
 The Urban Greening Program provides funds to assist local jurisdictions in developing a master urban greening plan that will ultimately result in projects to help the State meet its environmental goals and the creation of healthy cities.